 The Organ today

 Cecil Clutton, writing in The Organ in 1965, described the organ as being “…tonally…the final achievement of 19th century British organ building…with only thirty-eight speaking stops (the organ) achieves as much as almost any cathedral organ and more than most…The classical approach to organ building survived in England for longer than it did under Cavaillé Coll’s influence in France, and the Portsea organ represents its final fusion on equal terms with the romantic school, before the latter took charge and decadence set it.
 There are, indeed, all the seeds of decadence at Portsea, but the short period preceding decadence is usually a very exciting one…and this organ at Portsea is without question exciting.”

 The organ therefore represents Victorian organ building at its peak, and due to good fortune survives relatively unchanged.
 However, after nearly one hundred and twenty years she is showing signs of her age and and has had a major renovation largely funded by the National Lottery Heritage Fund.

-Further information about the organ can be seen on The Organ Project website.
+Further information about the organ and its renovation process can be seen on The Organ Project website.